Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 We all know that algae is not a freshwater-only problem.

-The Dolabella Sea Hare is a type of sea slug, which belongs to the Dolabella genus, feeds almost exclusively on marine algae and is an absolute lawnmower.
+The Dolabella Sea Hare is a type of sea slug belonging to the Dolabella genus.
+It feeds almost exclusively on marine algae and is an absolute lawnmower.

-Its favorite food in a saltwater aquarium would be hair algae.
-After that is over, the Dolabella Sea Hare would destroy any leftover type of film algae, which may sometimes include coralline.
+Its favorite food in a saltwater aquarium is hair algae.
+After that, the Dolabella Sea Hare destroys any leftover film algae, which may sometimes include coralline.

 Overall, this species of Sea Hare is one of the best saltwater algae eaters in the aquarium trade.

-Anyway, this species of sea slug is so effective at removing hair algae that it needs to be relocated when the outbreak is put under control.
+This species of sea slug is so effective at removing hair algae that it needs to be relocated when the outbreak is under control.

-The Dolabella Sea Hare will wipe off clean all surfaces it could find, but will eventually starve if the algal growth cannot keep up with its eating pace.
+The Dolabella Sea Hare will wipe off all surfaces it can find but will eventually starve if the algal growth cannot keep up with its eating pace.

 Fortunately, many reef keepers are aware of that and it’s a common practice to borrow a Sea Hare from a fellow reefer who’s just had their tank cleaned by the slug.

-One thing to know about the Dolabella Sea Hare is that, as with most sea slugs from the genus, it could release toxins in the water when spooked.
+One thing to know about the Dolabella Sea Hare is that, like most sea slugs from the genus, it could release toxins into the water when spooked.

-However, I’m recommending specifically the Dolabella species, because they are very unlikely to do so.
+However, I’m recommending the Dolabella species because they are unlikely to do so.

 In the rare event that they do – the toxins will just color up the water but won’t harm your livestock or nuke the tank.

-Anyway, another thing to consider with the Dolabella Sea Hare is that it grows pretty large.
-A mature specimen could reach up to 1 foot in length.
+Anyway, another thing to consider with the Dolabella Sea Hare is that it grows large.
+A mature specimen can reach up to 1 foot in length.

-However, if it’s a part-time rental that you’re doing you should not worry about it that much, especially if you’re given a younger and smaller specimen.
+However, if you’re doing a part-time rental, you should not worry about it that much, especially if you’re given a younger and smaller specimen.

-Finally, make sure that your reef tank powerheads and wavemakers have protective guards on.
+Finally, ensure your reef tank powerheads and wavemakers have protective guards on.

 This is because it is not unseen for a clumsy Sea Hare to get pulverized by a powerhead…